-(3) Relates to expected variable lease payments excluded from the measurements of the lease liability and payments related to non-lease components in lessee lease contracts.
+(a) Relates to expected variable lease payments excluded from the measurements of the lease liability and payments related to non-lease components in lessee lease contracts.

-(4) Take-or-pay payments for minimum volumes to be transported or processed, including \$16 million of contract transportation on the Alliance Pipeline.
-(5) Deabling has committed to fund the construction of an asset that will connect Deabling assets into a third party visibility.
+(4) Take-or-pay payments for minimum volumes to be transported or processed, including \$13 million of contract transportation on the Alliance Pipeline.
+(5) Dembine has committed to fund the construction of an asset that will connect Pombine's assets into a third part visioning as well as fund the development of an asset that will connect Pombine's assets into a third part visioning as well as fund the development of an asset that will connect Pombine's assets into a third part visioning.

-(5) Pembina has committed to fund the construction of an asset that will connect Pembina's assets into a third-party pipeline.
+(5) Pembina has committed to fund the construction of an asset that will connect Pembina's assets into a third-party pipeline, as well as fund the development of an asset.